Marjory McGinn's books set in Greece

 How to buy the book on Kindle or in paperback

-To buy the Kindle version of the new book, click on the link (left) for Amazon's UK site.
-To buy the paperback, click on the link (right).
-Click on the logo link on the far right for Amazon's American site.
+To buy the Kindle version of the new book, click on this LINK for Amazon's UK site.
+To buy the paperback, click on this LINK.
+Click on the logo link on the right for Amazon's American site.
+The book is also available on Amazon's Australian and Canadian sites, and all its European outlets.

 |